Locked-chess-official/please_do_not_define/README.md

 # please_do_not_define
 Python library that prevents you from defining variables, functions or classes with names that contain female-related terms.
+Now that a small number of people of one gender declare that they are undefinedable.
+The library will make sure that you won't offend them.

 ## Installation